sunshower-io/sunshower-ui/README.md

 ## Building

-The easiest way to build and deploy hasli-ui is to use [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/).
+The recommended way to build and deploy hasli-ui is to use [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/).

-### Note

-Until we get an official Docker registry setup you'll have to manually build [hasli-web](https://github.com/hasli-projects/hasli-web) using a similar process so that the images are available locally on your system

-### Steps to build
+### Steps to build for developing on hasli-ui
-1. cd into the hasli-ui directory and build all of the containers using Gradle.
+1. cd into the hasli-ui respository and run:

-    `./gradlew buildImages`

-    This will build 3 images, `hasli-ui/ui`, `hasli-ui/ui-dev`, and `hasli-ui/build-env`.

-2. cd into the resources directory and run docker-compose (at this point if you haven't built the hasli-ui images, do so now)
+    `docker-compose -f common-services.yml build build-env`

+2. For now you need to authenticate your system with Dockerhub as the other images required are currently in private repositories:

+    `docker login`

+3. Now you can build the project and stand up the additional services required by running:

-    `docker-compose -f docker-compose-dev.yml up -d`
+    `docker-compose -f docker-compose-dev.yml -p dev up -d`

-3. Tail the logs to ensure everything is building properly

-    `docker-compose -f docker-compose-dev.yml logs -f`
+You can tail the build process by running `docker-compose -f docker-compose-dev.yml -p dev logs -f` which will tail the logs of all services.
+If you just want to see the build output run `docker-compose -f docker-compose-dev.yml -p dev logs -f ui`

-This will spin up three containers:
+If everything successfully built, you should have a running environment ready for development.
+This will spin up four services:

     1. proxy
-    2. hasli-ui
+    2. ui
-    3. hasli-ui
+    3. web-services

-By default it will only expose the proxy container ports on your system (defaults to port 32770 for http and 32771 for https).
-The proxy container is responsible for handling all requests.
+    4. db

+You can view the service statuses by running `docker-compose -f docker-compose-dev.yml -p dev ps`.
+The ui service loads the hasli-ui src and executes `npm install && jspm install -y && gulp` for you, which is all that is required to spin up the ui.
+Any changes at this point made to the src will be picked up and loaded automatically with gulp.

-If everything built without errors, you can pull up a browser and navigate to: [http://localhost:32770/dev/](http://localhost:32770/dev/)
+If everything built without errors, you can pull up a browser and navigate to: [http://localhost:32770/](http://localhost:32770/)

-### Watching changes with Gulp

-To watch any changes made and automatically deploy the changes, we use `gulp`.
-If you have npm and gulp installed locally on your system, you can just cd into `hasli-ui/web-ui` and run `gulp`.
-This will automatically build and watch for changes to markup, styles, code etc. and redeploy the changes.

-If you don't have npm or gulp installed locally, you can run it from the running container.

-1. `docker exec -it hasli-ui /bin/bash`
-2. `cd /usr/src/web-ui`
-3. `gulp`

-That will run gulp inside the container so no dependencies are required locally on your system.
+### Running production like builds locally (useful for testing the bundling process)

+1. First you need to build the war which will bundle the ui:

+    `docker-compose -f common-services.yml run --rm build-war`

+2. Now build the production Docker image which adds the war and runs it:

+    `docker-compose -f common-services.yml build ui`

+3. Run a prod like deployment:

+    `docker-compose -p prod-like up -d`

+This will spin up a prod like environment with the proxy listenting on ports 80 and  443.
+All traffic gets redirected over to https.

 ### Stopping and removing containers

-`docker-compose -f docker-compose-dev.yml down`
+`docker-compose -f docker-compose-dev.yml -p <dev|prod-like> down`